Japan Winter Itinerary Part 4. Toyama Japan Guide for First-Timers

 How to Get to Toyama

-I was surprised to find that many international direct flights from Seoul, Shanghai, Dalian and Taipei are available in addition to domestic flights from Tokyo, Kyoto, Nagoya and Sapporo.
+I was surprised to find many international direct flights from Seoul, Shanghai, Dalian and Taipei.
+Also, domestic flights from Tokyo, Kyoto, Nagoya and Sapporo are also available.

 - Kanazawa to Toyama: 15 min (This is the route we took from Kanazawa.)